jeremydcherry/jeremydcherry.github.io/index.md

 #### Currently Spinning

 The only thing I love more than lists of links is music.
-Whether it’s annually ranking my favorite records, diving into legendary discographies, or curating mixes to have an excuse to create album art...
+Whether it’s annually ranking my favorite records, diving into legendary discographies, or curating mixes as an excuse to create album art...

 ##### _You may find something of interest below:_